rouseguy/intro2deeplearning/README.md

 # Introduction to Deep Learning

 *Currently, this is a work-in-progress.
-Slides, data and code would be available by July first week.*
+Slides, data and code would be available by July second week.*